simularium/simulariumio/README.md

 ## Installation
 **Install Requires:**

-* Requires Python 3.7 or 3.8
+* Requires Python 3.7, 3.8, or 3.9

 * If ReaDDy trajectories will be converted, the ReaDDy python package must be installed:
-(add conda forge channel if it's not already: `conda config --add channels conda-forge`) `conda install -c readdy readdy`
+(add conda forge channel if it's not already: `conda config --add channels conda-forge`) `conda install readdy`

 **Stable Release:** `pip install simulariumio`